How Much Does It Cost to Install a Supercharger? (2026 Guide)

 Long-term Savings On Fuel

 Engine superchargers are installed for performance, not guaranteed fuel savings.
-Some systems may show similar fuel economy during steady-state cruising; results vary and fuel use usually rises with aggressive driving.
+Some systems show similar economy during steady-state cruising, but fuel use rises with more aggressive driving.
+Results vary by kit and driver habits.

 • Light throttle: economy can be similar to stock on some kits